ckdake/ckdake.com/content/blog/2015/a-day-in-the-life-of-an-engineering-manager.md

 * **Hack Days:** We shut down product work for a few days and let engineers scratch itches and work on crazy ideas in the Pardot product.
 * **T&P Summit week:** We shut down product work for a whole week and run an internal conference, with several talk tracks featuring internal speakers talking about everything from the origins of coffee, to sending e-mail at scale.

+It's also worth noting I keep thinking of more things to add, so this list should be taken as woefully incomplete.

 Whew, that’s a lot.